 The most effective teachers have a way of making students feel welcome and comfortable in their classrooms.

-- The students knew their teacher loved teaching and preferred it to other occupations.
+- Communicate how much they love teaching and prefer it to other occupations.

 9. Have a Sense of Humor

 The most effective teachers do not take everything seriously and make learning fun.
 They: